Capital punishment in Iran

-In January 2023, Iran executed a British-Iranian national who once served as its deputy defense minister, despite calls from London for his release.
-The execution was condemned by the UK as politically motivated and a "callous and cowardly act" carried out by a "barbaric regime."
-Prime minister Rishi Sunak referred to it as such.
+Despite international requests for his release, the Iranian government executed a British-Iranian national Alireza Akbari in January 2023, who once served as Iran's deputy defense minister.
+The execution was condemned by the UK and Prime Minister Rishi Sunak, who referred to it as politically motivated and a "callous and cowardly act" carried out by a "barbaric regime."

+State-sanctioned executions witnessed a rapid spike in numbers during 2023.
+In May 2023 alone, Iran executed at least 142 individuals, its highest monthly rate since 2015.
+At least 30 of those killed were from the predominantly Sunni Baluchistan.

 Iran is believed to execute the most people per capita.
 Iran insists that the execution numbers human rights groups allege are "exaggerated," and that executions are only carried out "after a lengthy judicial process."
 Iranian officials cite that they are "fighting a large-scale drug war along its eastern borders, and the increase of drug lords and dealers causes a rise in executions."
 According to the BBC, Iran "carries out more executions than any other country, except China".

 Capital crimes

-Death sentences in Iran are, in theory, legal for a variety of crimes, such as armed robbery, treason, espionage, murder, certain military offenses, drug trafficking, rape, pedophilia, homosexuality, sodomy, sexual misconduct, incestuous relations, fornication, prostitution, plotting to overthrow the Islamic regime, political dissidence, sabotage, apostasy, blasphemy, adultery, producing and publishing pornography, burglary, recidivist consumption of alcohol, recidivist theft, rebellion, some economic crimes, kidnapping, terrorism and few others.
+Death sentences in Iran are, in theory, legal for a variety of crimes, such as armed robbery, treason, espionage, murder, certain military offenses, drug trafficking, rape, homosexuality, sodomy, sexual misconduct, incestuous relations, fornication, prostitution, plotting to overthrow the Islamic regime, political dissidence, sabotage, apostasy, blasphemy, adultery, producing and publishing pornography, burglary, recidivist consumption of alcohol, recidivist theft, rebellion, some economic crimes, kidnapping, terrorism and few others.

 There are four classes of crimes in Iranian law: qesas crimes, hadd crimes, tazir crimes, and deterrent crimes.